johnOlabhie/johnOlabhie/README.md

 🏋️ **Gym:** Beyond the digital realm, I enjoy physical activity such as gym, dancing and swimming.

- **Cinephile and gamer:** A lover of movies and series. including a Fortnite and Call of Duty FREAK! 🌟🌟🌟
+ **Cinephile and gamer:** A lover of movies and series. including a Fortnite and Call of Duty FREAK!!! 😆🥇

 ### Current Focus: